General Mental Health Trivia

 Answer: Slower cognitive thinking

-Question: What has been associated with a higher prevalence of mental health disorders in more economically unequal countries?
+Question: What issue fuels more mental health disorders in unequal countries?

 Answer: Income inequality